tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 The kv offramp is intended to allow for a decuple way of persisting and retrieving state in a non blocking way.

-Events send to the KV offramp are commands the following commands are supported:
+Events sent to the KV offramp are commands.
+The following are supported:

 Example:
 ```yaml